***FREE*** subscription to

 4. Short Answers (e.g., Yes, she has.
 No, she hasn't.)

-5. WH- Questions (e.g., When have they been backpacking through Europe?)
+5. WH- Questions (e.g., What have they been doing?)

-Present Perfect Continuous Tense Functions
+Present Perfect Continuous Functions

-The Present Perfect Continuous has two functions.
-The first function is to show the duration of an activity that began in the past and continues until the present time.
+1. The first function is to show the duration of an activity that began in the past and continues until the present time.

 Here are some examples of this tense using this first function: